solar-ml/aws-emr-msk/Proposed_solution.markdown

 From Amazon MSK the data is ingested into Amazon EMR (Amazon Elastic MapReduce), a Spark cluster deployed on AWS.
 For this particular task, we chose a 24-hour batch window.
 So data is consumed from 0:00 to 23:59:59 the day before the current day.
 This window can be adjusted and predictive model can be applied more frequently to narrower ranges of data.
 However, this will incur additional charges from EMR.

-For modelling we combine methods #1 and #5 from the electrical fault diagnosis methods above:
+For modelling we combine methods #1 and #5 from the [electrical fault diagnosis methods](<Fault_Detection_and_Classification_in_Photovoltaic_Arrays.markdown>):

 #### 1. **Statistical and Signal Processing** with Continuous Wavelet Transformation (CWT)

-In the first part, we will use Continuous Wavelet Transformation to convert time series readings of voltage, current, temperature and irradiance into four coefficient matrices.
+In the first part, we will use [Continuous Wavelet Transformation](<Wavelet_Transform_intro.markdown>) to convert time series readings of voltage, current, temperature and irradiance into four coefficient matrices.

 As opposed to Fast Fourier Transform (FFT) which only provides frequency information but loses time information, Wavelet Transform allows simultaneous analysis of **both time and frequency**.
 This is particularly useful for non-stationary signals, where the frequency content changes over time.

 The result of applying CWT to time series data are 2D matrices called "scalograms".
 The "level of detail" is controlled by the "scale" parameter.
 The scale factor corresponds to how much a signal is scaled in time and is inversely proportional to frequency.

-On figure 3 Visualization of ‘‘average scalograms’’ for six fault classes.
+On figure 2 Visualization of ‘‘average scalograms’’ for six fault classes.
 ![](i/scalo_vis.jpg)

 #### 2. **Convolutional Neural Network** (CNN) for multi-class fault classification